fsdias/fsdias.github.io/_posts/2021-1-15-flow_distance.md.md

 list<-list %>% keep(function(x) length(x) > 1)
 ```

-Then.
-We need to create a table that links the unique identifier "id_code" wih the internal unique identifier that igraph generates for each point.
+Then, we need to create a table that links the unique identifier "id_code" wih the internal unique identifier that igraph generates for each point.
 I named the latter "cod_p2n".

 ```r
 a<-data.frame(cod_p2n=seq_along(1:length(rivernel[[4]])),x=floor(rivernel[[4]]),y=floor(rivernel[[5]]))